 The Big Apple Awards begin with an annual citywide nomination process open to all members of the New York City education community.
 After a rigorous selection process, a select group of recipients are recognized in June and receive a classroom grant for their students and schools.
 They serve as citywide Big Apple Fellows during the following school year, representing teachers citywide as advisers to the Chancellor while they continue to make an impact in their own classrooms.
 Learn more about the Big Apple Fellowship Year.

 By honoring the success of these teachers, the NYC Department of Education celebrates the countless teachers who go above and beyond to serve New York City's schools.
 We thank each and every one of them for their unwavering commitment to our 1.1 million students.

 Current, full-time public school teachers at NYC district and charter schools, as well as full-day pre-kindergarten lead teachers at community-based early childhood centers.

 Anyone can make a nomination, including teachers, students, families, colleagues, school staff members, administrators, and community members.

 Click the button below to nominate a teacher for the 2015 Big Apple Awards!

 During a citywide open call last fall, the Big Apple Awards team received more than 3,000 Big Apple Award nominations.
 Nearly 60 percent of these came from students and their families.

-After the nomination period, a select group of 500 nominees were invited to submit an application, which included essays and letters of recommendations.
-Following a review of the applications, 100 semi-finalists were interviewed, of which 40 advanced to the finalist round and received a classroom visit.
-A Board of Judges, made up of NYCDOE senior leadership and a representative from the United Federation of Teachers, selected the final teacher award recipients.
-Representatives from Lincoln Center selected the final arts educator recipient.
+After the nomination period, a select group of about 500 nominees are invited to submit an application, which includes essays and letters of recommendation.
+Following a review of the applications, the Big Apple Awards team will interview 100 semi-finalists, of which approximately 40 advance to the finalist round and receive classroom visits.
+A Board of Judges, made up of NYCDOE senior leadership and a representative from the United Federation of Teachers, then selects the final award recipients.
+Learn more about this year's recipients.